-Use default topic prefix: Select to use the default topic prefix, that is defined in the device topic prefix in the MQTT client tab.Include topic name: Select to include the topic that describes the condition in the MQTT topic.Include topic namespaces: Select to include ONVIF topic namespaces in the MOTT topic.
-Include serial number: Select to include the device's serial number in
+Use default topic prefix: Select to use the default topic prefix, that is defined in the device topic prefix in the MOTT client tab.

+Include topic name: Select to include the topic that describes the condition in the MQTT topic.

+Include topic namespaces: Select to include ONVIF topic namespaces in the MQTT topic.

+Include serial number: Select to include the device's serial number in the MQTT payload.

-Add condition: Click to add a condition.Retain: Defines which MQTT messages are sent as retained. the MQTT payload.
++ Add condition: Click to add a condition.

+Retain: Defines which MQTT messages are sent as retained.